A Simple and Approximately Optimal Mechanism for an Additive Buyer: Main Result: Revenue Bounds for a Single Buyer

-As in Theorem \ref{thm:SRev}, our approach will be to apply the Core Decomposition Lemma (Lemma \ref{lem:easy}) with an appropriate choice of values $t_i$, then bound separately the revenue from the tail and the welfare from the core.
-As discussed above, we will make the non-uniform choice $t_i = r/r_i$ for each $i$.
+As in Theorem \ref{thm:SRev}, our approach will be to apply the {Core-Tail} Decomposition Lemma (Lemma \ref{lem:easy}) with an appropriate choice of values $t_i$, then bound separately the revenue from the tail and the welfare from the core.

 \begin{proposition} For a single buyer, when $t_i = r/r_i$ for each $i$, $\sum_A p_A \Rev(D_A^T) \leq 2\SRev(D)$. \end{proposition}

 \begin{proof} We begin similarly to the proof of Proposition~\ref{prop:SRevTail}, using Lemma~\ref{thm:HN} and Lemma~\ref{lem:LY2} to write $\Rev(D_A^T) \leq |A| \SRev(D_A^T) \leq \sum_{i \in A} |A| r_i/p_i$.
 Again, summing this over all $A$ yields: